Much breast cancer is related to a

 rate among breast cancer patients.

-soy foods to women who have been diagnosed with breast cancer, but that potential benefits are confined to soy foods, and
+can recommend soy foods to women who have been diagnosed with breast cancer, but that potential benefits are confined to soy

 - Tofu